-Let’s talk about Debt baby!
+Let’s talk about Debt

 Debt is horrible.
 It’s probably a reason you don’t think you can travel full-time but is also chips away at your self worth.
 It’s often something we don’t want to admit to or talk about.

 In this email, you’ll learn:

-- Why we struggled to overcome it
+- Why we struggled with debt.

 1. Why we struggled